Macumbafeh/SlyFox/README.md

 ## How to install

 Go to Releases in https://github.com/nullfoxh/SlyFox/releases and download SlyFox.zip.
 Extract it to your World of Warcraft/Interface/AddOns folder and you're done!
-Once you're done the path should look like World of Warcraft/Interface/AddOns/SlyFox/SlyFox.toc.
+The path should be: World of Warcraft/Interface/AddOns/SlyFox/SlyFox.toc.

+## Future plans

+Once I'm done with my nameplate buffs addon, I'd like to make an in-game, CLI based config and possibly add aura bars for rupture, SnD and such.

+## Latest changes - v1.1

+* Fixed frame layers.
+* Improved frame fading
+* Frame will now fade out when dead